Rama-Chunduri/Task-Manager/README.md

  > * What will be the input/output of your project?
   > * - Input: Dates, times and durations, and activities
   > * - Output: A visible schedule, an error message if an multiple activiteis are scheduled for the same times
+ > * What are the features of this project?
- > * The main features of this project are: It allows the user to organize their schedule by
+>  * The main features of this project are: It allows the user to organize their schedule by adding different tasks and they will be notified at the time of the task.
+The user can decide exactly how much time before the task they want to be notified.
+The person will be notified if they schedule something with a time confict so that they can re-schedule it.
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.